Helena Bighorns: Season-by-season records

+NA3HL FRASER CUP Championship

 Tier III Junior Hockey National Championship

 In 2005 and 2006, the Queen City Cutthroats participated in the USA Hockey Tier III Junior B National Tournament.
 In 2007, NorPac and its teams were promoted to Tier III Junior A status and the Bighorns competed in the 2008, 2009, 2010, 2011 Junior A National Tournaments.
 In 2011, USA Hockey dropped the A and B designations but sometimes had the leagues split into different divisions during the tournament (American/National for 2012 or Div 1/Div 2 for 2015 with 2013 and 2014 having all leagues compete in one tournament).
 The Bighorns represented the American West Hockey League in 2012, 2013, and 2014.

 In 2011, the Helena Bighorns won the Tier III Junior A Hockey National Championships by defeating the El Paso Rhinos 5-1 in Rochester, Minnesota.
 The Helena Bighorns won the bronze medal at the 2014 USA Hockey Tier III National championships.

 Round robin play in pool with top 4 teams advancing to semi-final.